-Students are required to demonstrate competency in the general patient care practices listed on the Clinical Competency Requirements Checklists form.
+Students are required to demonstrate competency in the general patient care practices listed on the Clinical Competency List.
 Apart from CPR (Cardiopulmonary Resuscitation), these competencies are demonstrated, simulated, and evaluated during Patient Care and/or Clinical Education courses and labs conducted by MIRS Faculty.
 Students are required to submit documentation of CPR certification prior to the beginning of each Fall semester as a clinical compliance requirement to participate in the clinical rotations for Clinical Education.

-C. Unit Practical Exam
+C. Performed